fkarg/fkarg.github.io/_posts/beyond-qwerty.md

-Some years later I got friendly with my 'local' (closest bigger city) hackerspace.
+Some years later I got friendly with my 'local' (closest bigger city) hacker space.
 Usually this is a place filled with friendly people on couches and nerd-insider-jokes.
 Mostly related to Computer Science or Maths.
 Anyways, these are usually people well-trained to look for long-term improvements.
 I got quite a few things recommended there, from which I either tremendously benefited or